K-Huntun/eproxy/README.md

 # eproxy
 eProxy is a lightweight and efficient replacement for kube-proxy in Kubernetes environments, leveraging eBPF (Extended Berkeley Packet Filter) technology for enhanced performance and flexibility.

-eProxy is not a replacement for kube-proxy.
-As part of a hybrid service proxy, eProxy alleviates the workload of kube-proxy.eProxy can also be part of the solution for macvlan networks.

 # How to deploy

 ```shell